-IF (LTORPB (LPX,LPY,NAME,PB,IWICH) GOTO 100
+IF (LTORPB (LPX, LPY, NAME, PB, IWICH)) GOTO 100

 In the above statement, if a hit has occurred (LTORPB is TRUE) LPX and LPY contain the X and Y coordinates of the end of the vector that was hit.
-Also, the contents of the name register is set, the status of the push buttons is stored in the push button array, and the variable IWICH is set to indicate whether the hit was due to a pushed button or to the light pen.
-Then, program execution is transferred to statement 10%.
+The contents of the name register, the status of the pushbuttons and which hit it was are returned, and the program is directed to execute statement 100.